39. Living Out a Human Likeness at Last

 God’s words say that after mankind was corrupted by Satan, all kinds of satanic poisons were planted in our hearts and they became our nature.
 Take “Every man for himself and the devil take the hindmost,” for example.
 Everyone lives by this satanic poison, everything we do is for our own profit, and we think this is right and proper, so we become more and more selfish and deceitful.
 I reflected on myself.
 When the leader transferred people out of my church, I resisted and tried to obstruct it, even to the point of deceitfulness.
 I treated people like they belonged to me and refused to let God’s house have them.
 I was so selfish and despicable, totally unreasonable.
 I was standing in the way of the work of God’s house!
 When the Lord Jesus came to work, the Pharisees tried to protect their own status and livelihoods by stopping people from following Him.
 They treated believers as their own and vied with the Lord over them.
 In the end they offended God’s disposition and He punished them.
 How was I behaving any different from the Pharisees?
 Brothers and sisters are God’s sheep and God’s house has the right to allocate them however it wishes.
 I had no right to interfere.
 As a church leader, I should do my duty as God’s house requires and in line with principles, fellowship on the truth to resolve problems and train people.
 This was my duty, my responsibility.
 But I hadn’t been considerate of God’s will or allocated people in line with the principles.
 I hadn’t been willing to make the effort to train more people.
 I hadn’t volunteered those I knew to be talented, but had tried to keep them under my control, making them work and serve for my own prestige.
 Hadn’t I been doing my own thing in opposition to God’s house?
 I was defying God and walking the path of the antichrists.
 I was afraid at this thought and I thanked God for disciplining me and stopping me from doing more evil.

 Later, I watched another video reading of God’s words.
 Almighty God says, “The emotions of mankind are selfish and belong to the world of darkness.
 They do not exist for the sake of the will, much less for the plan of God, and so man and God can never be spoken of in the same breath.
 God is forever supreme and ever honorable, while man is forever base, forever worthless.
 This is because God is forever making sacrifices and devoting Himself to mankind; man, however, forever takes and strives only for himself.
 God is forever taking pains for mankind’s survival, yet man never contributes anything for the sake of the light or for righteousness.
-Even if man makes an effort for a time, it is so weak that it cannot withstand a single blow, for the effort of man is always for his own sake and not for others.
+Even if man makes an effort for a time, it cannot withstand a single blow, for the effort of man is always for his own sake and not for others.
 Man is always selfish, while God is forever selfless.
 God is the source of all that is just, good, and beautiful, while man is he who succeeds to and makes manifest all ugliness and evil.
 God will never alter His essence of righteousness and beauty, yet man is perfectly capable, at any time and in any situation, of betraying righteousness and straying far from God” (“It Is Very Important to Understand God’s Disposition” in The Word Appears in the Flesh).
 God’s words showed me that God is selfless.
 Everything He does is done to save us; it all benefits us.
 God’s house promotes and trains people so that truth-seekers who have good caliber can get more practice and ultimately undertake God’s commissions.
 This benefits brothers and sisters, and the work of God’s house.
 As for me, I’d freely received the watering and sustenance of God’s words, and training from God’s house, but I didn’t think about doing my duty to repay God’s love.
 All I thought about was how to keep people under my control.
 For my own prestige and status, I didn’t hesitate to stand in the way of God’s house training people, which held up its work.
 I’d been so selfish and malicious, unfit to live before God.
 I knew I couldn’t go on that way.
 I had to provide God’s house with talented people so that more brothers and sisters could do the duty they were meant to do in the right place.
 Once I’d gotten my mind right, I quickly found someone to take on Sister Li’s work and I offered up my thanks to God.
 Although the new person didn’t know the principles and I had to work harder, I felt peaceful and at ease.
 I was willing to make sacrifices to do whatever I could do, and pray with my brothers and sisters to do our church work well.

 Two weeks later, my leader said, “We want to transfer Sister Zhao, who edits documents, to another church to perform her duty.”
 Hearing this, I thought, “I must consider the overall work of God’s house.
 I can’t be selfish anymore.
 Then again, we’ve only just started to train another sister to do this work and she doesn’t know the principles.
 Our work is bound to suffer.
 Better if Sister Zhao stays where she is.”
 I realized that I was thinking of my own interests again.
 I thought about how I’d walked the path of the antichrists, disrupting church work over and over and offending God’s disposition.
 I felt so afraid.
 I thought of God’s words: “Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
 Also do not consider the interests of man.
 You must first give thought to the interests of God’s house, and make them your first priority.
 You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
 You must give consideration to these things.
 Think about them frequently, and it will be easier for you to perform your duty well.
 If you are of poor caliber, your experience is shallow, or you are not proficient in your professional work, then there may be some mistakes or deficiencies in your work, and the results may not be very good—but you will have put forth your best effort.
 When you are not thinking of your own selfish desires or considering your own interests in the things you do, and are instead giving constant consideration to the work of God’s house, bearing its interests in mind, and performing your duty well, then you will be accumulating good deeds before God.
 People who perform these good deeds are the ones who possess truth reality; as such, they have borne testimony” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).
 God’s words gave me the path to practice.
 I had to be mindful of God’s will and church work.
 I couldn’t be selfish and try to keep talent to myself.
 So I said a prayer to God: “Dear God, I’ve been so selfish and mean, always stopping God’s house from promoting people and impacting church work.
 I don’t want to resist You anymore.
 Please guide me to forsake my flesh and practice the truth.”
 After praying, I went and spoke to Sister Zhao about her transfer.
 Although she was transferred, I didn’t feel as upset as I had before.
 Instead, I felt it was God’s kindness and blessing that I’d been able to supply such talent to God’s house.
 I’d also been able to do my own duty and my heart was filled with peace and joy.
 Thanks be to Almighty God!